openhab/org.openhab.binding.zwave/doc/technisat/shutter_0_0.md

 ### Parameter 4: Manual shutter calibration

 Manual shutter calibration
-Manual shutter calibration (shutter will move up, down and up again)
-0 - idle, 1 - start a manual shutter calibration
+<p&gtManual shutter calibration (shutter will move up, down and up again)<br /&gt0 - idle, 1 - start a manual shutter calibration</p&gt
 Values in the range 0 to 1 may be set.

 The manufacturer defined default value is ```0```.